-Instead, when hit by a large object - either propelled by the heavy winds of a Category 5 hurricane or someone attempting to break into your home - your impact-resistant window will form a contained spider-web pattern.
+Instead, when hit by a large object - either propelled by the heavy winds from a Category 5 hurricane or an attempted home invasion - your impact-resistant window will form a contained spider-web pattern.
 The glass will not shatter, even under extreme conditions such as these.

-The inner layer of EVA or PVB can range in thicknesses; but the thicker the inner layer, the more expensive the window.
+The inner layer of EVA or PVB can range in thicknesses, but the thicker the inner layer, the more expensive the window.

-The upshot to a thicker layer is that you'll have much more protection and your window will be able to take more of an impact without breaking a sweat.
+The upshot to a thicker layer is that you'll have much more protection, and your window will be able to take more of an impact without breaking a sweat.

 Additional Protective Layers